-The third aerodynamic aspect is an interference of the wings of rotor.
+The third aerodynamic aspect is the interference of the rotor wings.
 Each wing has its own vorticity, which impacts on the base flow of other wings.
 This changing in the base flow of other wings changes their lift forces.
-And the changing of such lift forces reflects in a changing of the vorticity.
+And this changing of lift forces is reflected in a change in that vorticity.
 And so, there are loops with mutual dependences.
-A final correct distribution of the airflow over wings permits the correct substitution of the aerodynamic coefficients and aggregations for obtaining a correct distribution of forces and moments.
+The final correct distribution of airflow over the wings permits the correct selection of the aerodynamic coefficients and aggregations to obtain the correct distribution of the forces and moments.

-For modeling this aspect I divided each of the N wings on an M segments along their chords.
-It permits to define an elementary influence of all vorticities from all other (foreign) wings on these segments as it explained on the chart above.
-The chart depicts the wings of the rotor with a typical distribution of the aerodynamic forces AF, base flow speed vectors V0 and the actual speed vectors V. These V0 vectors already have the inflow included and these V vectors are simple individual LAS of the related wings.
+To model this aspect, I divided each of the N wings into M segments along its chord.
+It permits to define the elementary influence of all vorticities from all other (foreign) wings on such a segment, as explained in the chart above.
+The chart depicts the wings of the rotor with a typical distribution of the aerodynamic forces AF, the base flow speed vectors V0 and the actual speed vectors V. These V0 vectors already have the inflow included, and these V vectors are simply the individual LASs of the related wings.
 Each wing also has its own center of vorticity CV.
 The wing with the index "k" is a current destined wing.
-Its m-th segment receives a superposition of induced speeds from those CVs of all other wings, where the wing with the index "l" is a current source wing.
-The radius-vector from the l-th CV toward the center CS of the m-th segment of the k-th wing is referenced as the h-vector with the index combination "kml".
+Its m-th segment receives a superposition of induced speeds from the CVs of all other wings, where the wing with the index "l" is a current source wing.
+The radius-vector from the l-th CV toward the center CS of the m-th segment of the k-th wing is referenced as an h-vector with a combination of indices "kml".

-The chart above represents the magnified k-th wing from the previous chart and explains how the induced speeds "w" from all segments of the wing contribute to a common induced speed.
-I reference it as a consolidation of the interference induced speed vector over the entire wing.
-For this consolidation I simple use the weighting formula, which is referenced under the shape of the wing.
-The weighting parameter in the formula is the ratio of the area AS of the particular segment "m" to the sum of the distance to the center of the aerodynamic force CF for the k-th wing with the chord length “c”, which is equal to 1 upon the normalization.
-All constituents of the consolidation formula are depicted and defined on the chart.
-And at bottom of the chart a simple superposition formula is represented for calculation of the induced speed on the segment itself.
-On the up a simple formula provides the result for the k-th V-vector.
+The chart above represents a magnified k-th wing from the previous chart and explains how induced speeds "w" from all segments of the wing contribute to the common induced speed.
+I reference this as a consolidation of the interference induced speed vector, over the entire wing.
+For this consolidation, I simply use the weighting formula, which is provided below the shape of this wing.
+The weighting parameter in this formula is the ratio of the area AS of a particular segment "m" to the sum of the distance to the center of aerodynamic force CF for the k-th wing and the chord length equal to 1 upon normalization.
+All constituents of the consolidation formula are depicted and defined in the chart.
+And at the bottom of the chart, a simple superposition formula is represented for calculating the induced speed in this segment.
+On the up, a simple formula provides the result for the k-th V-vector.

-The center of vorticity and the counter-parted center of segment aren't points.
-They can be considered as linear segments with the length of wing L, with a presumed flat distribution equal to the vorticity distribution from equalized load distribution sources, having same average load as the actual wing.
-So there needs some specific formula, based on the correct integration on both sides for calculating the elementary value of the induced speed.
-The chart below explains deducing of the formula.
+The center of vorticity and counter-parted centers of the segments aren't points.
+They can be considered as linear segments with wing length L, with presumed flat distribution equal to the vorticity distribution from sources with an equalized load distribution, having the same average load as the actual wing.
+So there is a need for some specific formula, based on proper integration on both sides for calculating the elementary value of the induced speed.
+The chart below explains deducing of such a formula.

-The diagram above represents a data flow and definition chart for the calculation a state of the interference corrected airflow of the entire rotor.
-For simplify the process I use scaling of its constituents to the unitary wing's chord, the unitary air density and the unitary wing's area.
-But the airspeed is kept in the absolute units.
-So at first, there are scaled definitions, where each scaled component has a ' sign, including the chord itself, the radius of rotor, the length of wings, the distances between source and destination segments, the formulation of aerodynamic force and the formulation of circulation, where for last is used the two-dimensional scalar version of the cross-product.
-At second, there is an input setup of the known values, which includes the Reynolds number Re0=c/ν, normalized on speed, the common and constant pivot’s and segments’ properties and the distributions of wings positions, pitches and base flows.
-And the setup is finalized by calculating the spatial distribution of centers of segments and setting the distribution of the initial airspeed equal to the respective base flow.
-After the setup, a main cycle for the updating result of each wing begins.
-It includes calculating of the speed magnitude, the Reynolds number, the AoA, querying of the aerodynamic coefficients and aggregations, referenced there as Polar, calculating the scaled aerodynamic force and circulation, calculating the center of vorticity relative the chord and reposition CF and CV relative the rotor's origin, which is center of the rotor.
-After 2N cycles of this updating the completed result passes to the output.
-In other case, the updating cycle continues for updating the distribution of airspeeds themselves, beginning from a walkthrough of destined wings.
-This walkthrough begins from a walkthrough of segments, which begins from the reset of related induced speed to zero and continues with a walkthrough of foreign sourced wings.
-The last walkthrough performs an incremental update of the current segment, which includes: calculating the radius-vector from current CV to current CS; calculating the direction of induced speed, calculating the 3-d aspect coefficient, calculating the 3-d factor coefficient, calculating the maximal magnitude of induced speed, calculating the induced speed itself and accumulating the induced speed on the current segment.
-After it, the last walkthrough continues.
-After the finalizing of the last walkthrough, it returns to continue the walkthrough for next segment.
-After the finalizing of the walkthrough of segments, there begins a consolidating stream for the current destined wing.
-This consolidation uses the formulation referenced before on the second chart (I used there a tensorial notation for compactness), which is finalizing by updating the airspeed of the current destined wing.
-The consolidation returns to continue the walkthrough for next destined wing.
-The walkthrough of destined wings is finishing by initiation of the next main cycle for updating of the result.
+The diagram above represents the data flow and definitions for calculating the state of the interference corrected airflow of the entire rotor.
+To simplify this process, I use unit-based scaling of its constituents for the values of the wing chord, air density, and wing area.
+But the airspeed is used in absolute units.
+At first, there are scaled definitions, where each scaled component has a prime sign ('), including the chord itself, the radius of the rotor, the length of the wings, the distances between the source and destination segments, the aerodynamic force formulation, and the circulation formulation, where the last uses a two-dimensional scalar version of the cross-product.
+At second, there is an input setup of the known values, which includes the Reynolds number Re0=c/ν, normalized in speed, the common and constant properties of the pivot and segments, and the distributions over the wings for positions, pitches and base flows.
+And this setup is finalized by calculating the spatial distribution of the centers of segments and by setting the initial distribution of the airspeeds equal to the respective base flows.
+After this setup, the main cycle for updating result of each wing begins.
+It includes calculation of the speed's magnitude, Reynolds number and AoA, Polar querying of aerodynamic coefficients and aggregations, calculation of the scaled aerodynamic force and circulation, calculation of the center of vorticity relative to the chord, and reposition of CF and CV relative to the rotor's origin, which is located in the center of the rotor.
+After 2N cycles of this updating, the completed result passes to the output.
+In another case, the updating cycle continues by updating the distribution of the airspeeds themselves, starting with the walkthrough over the destined wings.
+This walkthrough begins with the walkthrough over the segments, which begins with the reset of the related induced speed to zero and continues with the walkthrough over the foreign sourcing wings.
+The last walkthrough performs the incremental update of the current segment, which includes: calculating the radius-vector from the current CV to the current CS, calculating the direction of the induced speed, calculating the 3-d aspect coefficient, calculating the 3-d factor coefficient, calculation of the maximal magnitude of the induced speed, calculating the induced speed itself and accumulating the induced speed in the current segment.
+After this, the last walkthrough continues.
+After this walkthrough is finalized, the process returns to continue the walkthrough for the next segment.
+After the walkthrough over the segments is finalized, the process goes to the consolidating the stream for the current destined wing.
+This consolidating uses the formulation referenced in the second chart (But here I use the tensorial notation for compactness), which is finalized with updating the airspeed of the current destined wing.
+The consolidating returns to continuing the walkthrough over the destined wings.
+The walkthrough over the destined wings is finished with the initiation of the next main cycle for updating the result.